 If you use LiveChat with a company, keep copies of every conversation.
 Email is better, since it has headers and other information that make it harder for a company to deny that they said something.
 If you think the situation has a high chance of being a scam, try to avoid phone conversations unless you can record them.
 Check your local laws.
 Some places forbid recording of telephone conversations, and you are trying to gather evidence for your use, not for someone to use against you.
 In general,written evidence is better, since it’s easier to quote back exactly what someone said in full context than to refer to something like “2 minutes and 37 seconds into the 4th recording.”

 Are you reasonably sure it is scam?
 If you make a bad trading decision, it’s not your broker’s fault.
 If you risk too much of your account on one trade, it’s not the fault of the signals service.
 If market conditions shift and your managed account has a drawdown within the levels allowed by your contract with them, that’s not a scam.
 Trading has risks.
 Loss of money does not always equal scam.
 Improper loss of money is what I call a scam.

-Assuming that you did all of the above, your personal negotiations failed, you called in the FPA, either got a scam finding or were told that the company has already been marked as a scam more than once, then what?
-What is there left to do against a company that doesn't care about complaints and ripping off its customers?
+Assuming that you did all of the above, your personal negotiations failed, you posted at tge the FPA, either got a scam finding or were told that the company has already been marked as a scam, then what?
+What is there left to do against a company that doesn’t care about public complaints about ripping off its customers?